earthly/website/blog/_posts/2023-08-01-linux-network-commands.md

 ### Diagnose Connectivity Problems

-When faced with issues or difficulties in establishing and maintaining network connections between systems.
-You can follow these steps:
+When faced with issues or difficulties in establishing and maintaining network connections between systems, try following these steps:

 * Verify physical connections.